Anti-Inflammatory Diet Plan →

 • 3 eggs

-• Toppings – 1/3 cup candied walnuts or walnuts halves mixed in additional honey and pinch of cinnamon (see notes for other options)
+• Toppings – ⅓ cup candied walnuts or walnuts halves mixed in additional honey and pinch of cinnamon (see notes for other options)

 Instructions

-1. Preheat oven to 350F.
-Line a muffin tray with liners or spray with oil.
+1. Preheat oven to 350°F. Line a muffin tray with liners or spray with oil.

 6. Pour batter into oiled muffins cups, set aside.

-7. If You have candied walnuts already prepared, go ahead and crush them in a small bag then sprinkle on top of each muffin.
+7. If you have candied walnuts already prepared, go ahead and crush them in a small bag then sprinkle on top of each muffin.
 Sprinkle with extra cinnamon.
-If you don’t have candied walnuts, simply crush your walnuts in small bag, pour into a bowl, then mix the walnuts with a pinch of cinnamon and 1 tbsp or more of honey.
+If you don’t have candied walnuts, simply crush your walnuts in small bag, pour into a bowl, then mix the walnuts with a pinch of cinnamon and 1 Tablespoon or more of honey.
 Scoop these on top of the muffins before baking.

 Notes

-• Gingerale substitutes- sparkling water, Zevia gingerale, a ginger Kombucha, etc.
+• Ginger ale substitutes- sparkling water, Zevia gingerale, a ginger Kombucha, etc.

-• How to check for ripeness in Pears – check for ripeness at the thinner stem end — it should be yield to soft pressure.
+• How to check for ripeness in Pears – check for ripeness at the thinner stem end — it should yield to soft pressure.

-• No Nutty topping?
+• No nutty topping?
 No prob!
 You can use granola or any other nut of choice.
 Or omit all together!

 • Prep Time: 15 minutes